Philatelic Society of Lancaster County

 The first speaker was Richard Colberg who described the anxiety that, both collectors as well as those who inherited collections and are not collectors, experience when they want to sell a collection—they feel that dealers and auction houses may take advantage of them.
 He listed steps that should be taken for disposal of collections that may be general or specialized, or beginner’s type.
 He differentiated between catalog value and fair market value.
 Sales can be via collector-to-collector, club auctions, APS sales circuit books, dealers, auction houses, eBay or Delcampe online auctions, or APS StampStore.
 Appraisals are needed in general in order to take advantage for tax purposes.

 Gene Fricks was the second speaker on “Direct Mail Promotion.”
 This is the largest volume generated in the field of advertising.
 Early advertising was carried out with newsletters, newspapers, book lists, etc. Illustrated envelopes were then used to urge the recipient to open the envelope.
 Gene described the Mulready envelopes and use of woodcuts for early illustrated mail.
 These evolved into multi-color lithography, patriotic covers first used during the Civil War, and those bearing images of political candidates, farm equipment, tea companies, schools and colleges, etc. America adopted the technology developed in Germany for multicolored illustrations on advertising covers, followed by Canada and then the rest of the world.
 The phrase “Direct Mail Advertising” was introduced in 1905.
 Gene included an extensive bibliography of sources in this field.
 About 15 members then adjourned to the Iron Hill Brewery for lunch.
 Write-up: A. Warren; Photo’s: Dr. DiComo.
-View the Agenda HERE.
+View the Agenda PDF Mini-Icon HERE.

-Direct Mail Promotion, by Gene Fricks (8MB).
+PDF Mini-Icon Direct Mail Promotion, by Gene Fricks (8MB).

 2019-10-19: Our October meeting was hosted by Robert Rufe with 20+ members and guests present.
 Ellen Endslow of the CCHS reminded us to continue voting online for the opportunity to obtain funds to help the Society undertake much-needed roof repairs.
 Charles DiComo announced 34 members were in the Gathering and a new addition, Dr. Paul Petersen of the Philatelic Society of Lancaster County joined today, making the total 35.
 In Alan Warren’s stead, Charles also read the minutes from the September 21 meeting.
 This was followed by our two excellent speakers, with Kean Spencer leading off with two frames of U.S. Possessions, including Puerto Rico, Cuba, Guam, Philippines, Hawaii, Ryukyu Islands and Canal Zone.
 Kean showed off many of the key stamps which completes these series.
 Next Robert Rufe walked us through a presentation (available below) of the exciting new listings in the 2020 Scott Specialized Catalog of the 1928 Fourth Bureau Stamps printed on Booklet Paper.
 This has been a decade long effort by Bob and we congratulate him.
 After a brief Q&A on current copyright law with respect to digital images of prior-owned collections and use in the public domain, the Gathering retired to the Iron Hill Brewery to continue the dynamic discussion.

-1928 Fourth Bureaus on Special Booklet Paper, by Robert G. Rufe, Governor, U.S Stamp Society, 2019.
+PDF Mini-Icon 1928 Fourth Bureaus on Special Booklet Paper, by Robert G. Rufe, Governor, U.S Stamp Society, 2019.

 2019-09-21: Our September meeting was hosted by Bill Schultz with 18 members and guests present.
 Ellen Enslow of the CCHS advised us that effective September 24 we could vote online for an opportunity to obtain funds to help the Society undertake needed roof repairs.
 Charles DiComo announced 33 members were in the Gathering and a new one, Jean Woods from the Brandywine Valley Stamp Club joined today, making the total 34.
 Alan Warren read the minutes from the August 17 meeting.
 Tom Geiger spoke about “U.S. Private Perforations” using his 1-cent Franklin Sc. #314 imperf issue as the basis.
 This was his Part 2 presentation as he spoke about the Sc. #300 stamp itself in May.
 He also had a Schermack vending machine on display.
 Alan Warren presented a program about the U.S. 1933 Byrd Antarctic stamp—pre-production essays and die proofs, printing anomalies, first day covers, and non-first day uses of the stamp.
 In the open discussion session, Alan mentioned the “philatelic crime” that was committed when collectors and exhibitors sell their collections, and their years of research notes or page write-ups are lost.
 He urged everyone to prepare PDFs of their collections with notes or their exhibits and to place them with philatelic libraries such as the American Philatelic Research Library.
 This way other collectors can benefit from your studies.
 Several other philatelic sites that displayed exhibits were also mentioned.
 The Gathering retired to the Iron Hill Brewery for lunch.
 Write-up: A. Warren; Photo’s: C. DiComo.
 Click for Agenda.

-The U.S. 1933 Byrd Antarctic Issue, by Alan Warren, RDP, 2019.
+PDF Mini-Icon The U.S. 1933 Byrd Antarctic Issue, by Alan Warren, RDP, 2019.

-“The Benjamin Franklin U.S. One Cent Green Stamp: The Private Perforation Story”, by Thomas Geiger, 2019.
+PDF Mini-Icon “The Benjamin Franklin U.S. One Cent Green Stamp: The Private Perforation Story”, by Thomas Geiger, 2019.

 2019-08-17: Our sixth meeting was hosted by Bill Schultz.
 17 members and guests were present and coffee and donuts were supplied by Bill DeWitt.
 Ron Majors (pictured at left) spoke on two topics.